michaelmilleryoder/fanfiction-nlp/README.md

 Some additional data and model files are also required:
 * spacy's en_core_web_sm model.
 This can be downloaded with `python -m spacy download en`.
 * The wordnet package from nltk.
-This can be downloaded with `python -m nltk.downloader wordnet
+This can be downloaded with `python -m nltk.downloader wordnet`.
 * An English parsing model for benepar.
-Download this through a Python interpreter (or see [instructions](https://pypi.org/project/benepar/)).
+Download this through a Python interpreter (or see [instructions](https://pypi.org/project/benepar/)):
 ```
 import benepar
 benepar.download('benepar_en3')